confident-ai/deepeval/docs/docs/quickstart/synthetic-data-creation.md

 ## Introduction

-Auto-evaluation is useful when there isn't much data or any data to start with for evaluating langchain pipelines
+Auto-evaluation is useful when there isn't much data or any data to start with for evaluating RAG pipelines.

-Generating synthetic queries allows you to quickly evaluate the queries related to your prompts.

-We help developers get up and running with example queries from just raw text based on OpenAI's model.
-In this model, we generate query-answer pairs based on the text.
+We help developers get up and running with example queries from just raw text based on GPT models.
+In this tutorial, we show how to generate query-answer pairs based on the text.

 ```python
 # Loads the synthetic query model to generate them based on data you get.